Data-Driven Linear Quadratic Optimization for Controller Synthesis with Structural Constraints: Conclusion

 \section{Conclusion}

 In this work, a data-driven optimization algorithm is developed to solve the LQR problem with structural constraints.
 The gradient of the objective function with respect to the gain matrix is derived for both the single-input and the multi-input cases, and then it is projected onto the related hyperplanes characterizing the zero-element constraints.
 In this way, the gain matrix is iteratively updated towards the optimum with structural constraints preserved.
 The proposed algorithm provides a suitably general and effective methodology for solving the constrained linear quadratic optimization problem without the need for precise modeling.
-In the work here, the formulation has also been evaluated and verified on two numerical examples, where the effectiveness of the theoretical results are successfully and clearly demonstrated.
+In the work here, the formulation has also been evaluated and verified on numerical examples, where the effectiveness of the theoretical results are successfully and clearly demonstrated.
+Possible future works include the generalization of the results to nonlinear systems, as well as the problems with cost functions of other types (such as the non-quadratic cost function).
+And certainly for the pertinent observations that relate to the important aspect on further improvement of the practical scalability of the proposed method, it can be stated here that this is a significant and substantial aspect where for this approach of the proposed methodology, the computations involved in the control of systems with larger dimensions will also be an important matter as part of the future work.